A Mighty Girl's top picks of body image positive books for Mighty Girls of all ages!

 Maleeka is used to the taunts she gets daily from her classmates; if they're not teasing her about her homemade clothes or her good grades, they're mocking her dark black skin.
 Maleeka would trade anything to be part of the in-group, rather than on the outside.
 But when a new teacher comes to the school — whose face bears a giant blotch of white — Maleeka is shocked but intrigued to realize that Miss Saunders doesn't really care what people say; she loves the skin she's in.
 Perhaps Maleeka can learn to love her own, too.
 Teens will appreciate Flake's realistic depiction of the pain this kind of criticism can cause and empathize with Maleeka's struggle to find her confidence and self-assurance.

 Plump and happy Willowdean contrasts dramatically with her former beauty queen mother, but that's okay; she knows there's no reason she needs to strive for thinness.
 That is, until she starts dating Bo, a hot former jock, and finds herself feeling strangely insecure.
 So she decides to handle it with her usual gusto — and enters the local beauty pageant.
 After all, she's always said, if you've got it, flaunt it!
 Teens and adults will love the authentic and encouraging voice of Will and her friends.
+Fans of Dumplin' will also want to check out the companion novel, Puddin'.

 Books for Parents and Educators